sparkflows/sparkflows-docs/docs/processors/05-Transform/06-Math/mathfunctions.rst

         - Output Column Name
       * - scale
         - Scale
-        - Scale to be used when applying the Math Function for pow & round function.
+        - Scale to be used when applying the Math Functions pow & round function.

 Examples